-Esk Main Road - Road Reinstatement and Shoulder Widening
+Esk Main Road - Shoulder Sealing

 About the Project

-It will make the road safer for all road users by providing wider sealed shoulders and reflective pavement markers.
+The work will make the road safer for all road users by providing wider sealed shoulders and reflective pavement markers.
 Sealed shoulders reduce loss-of-control crashes by providing additional sealed surface, which helps a driver recover control of their vehicle if they drift out of their traffic lane and on to the shoulder.

 This is part of a coordinated set of works to upgrade Esk Main Road as a High Productivity Vehicle route, and the key corridor connecting the Midland Highway with the east coast of Tasmania.